allaccountstaken/best_of_R/project2/Project2_start.knit.md

 <!-- rnb-text-begin -->

 # Questions: floors 1, 2, 3 as factors?
+Ordinal?
+But is 3 strictly better than 1?
+# Interaction of waterfront with what? sqft_living space?
 # N/A in sqft_basement
 # Will removing outliers help with Residuals/Fitted values